-Especially so in the winter, as sickness and flu season set in.
+Especially so, as sickness and flu season set in.

 I’m a big believer in doing what you can to continually boost, heal, lift up, elevate, and keep that inner spark and energy lit and fully bright.
 It’s necessary this time of year — and daily.
 I say work on prevention instead of scrambling once your body is down.